 Protection of Biometric Information of Children in Schools

-Biometric data means personal information about an individual’s physical or other characteristics that can be used to identify that person; this can include their fingerprints, facial shape, retina and iris patterns, and
+Biometric data means personal information about an individual’s physical or other characteristics that can be used to identify that person; this can include their fingerprints, facial shape, retina and iris patterns, and hand measurements.

 How do we use the information?